Open Source / Apache 2.0

 🌐

 Builds StatefulSets, Services, ConfigMaps, Secrets, and RBAC from scratch.
-No CRDs, no operator frameworks, minimal footprint.
+No Custom Resource Definitions, no operator frameworks, minimal footprint.

 🔒